markmac99/pi-meteortools/wpserver/lambdas/getRadioData/README.md

 # getRadiodata

-SAM project to create a lambda to be triggered when a dat file is delivered to s3://mjmm-rawradiodata/
+SAM project to create a lambda to be triggered when a file is delivered to s3://mjmm-rawradiodata/